 Overseas Dividend Stocks

 Foreign stocks have been producing higher dividend returns than U.S. stocks.
 If the value of the dollar continues to weaken, international investments should be a good bet.
-Europe’s two biggest oil companies are yielding solid returns, as well as Telecom investments in Canada and Asia.
+Europe’s two biggest oil companies are making a comeback.
+Telecom investments in Canada and Asia are also doing well.

 Overseas Dividend Stocks to Consider: